How much is annual road tax?

 Cars registered after 1st April 2017 are taxed on their emissions level in the first year and then a flat rate.
 The first year of tax is included in the on-the-road price, but the second year is what people pay direct.
 As of 2020/21, that flat rate is currently £150 per vehicle.

-There is however an additional tier of taxation for diesel cars, which varies depending on the emissions level of the car concerned.
+There is however an additional tier of taxation for a diesel car, which varies depending on the emissions level of the car concerned.

 There is also a higher charge of £325 per year for the first five years, for owners of the 5% of new cars that cost over £40,000 at the time of purchase.
 In his 2020 budget, then Chancellor Rishi Sunak announced that electric cars would be exempt from the higher tax rate for new cars that cost over £40,000.

 If someone has a disability, they might be entitled to free car tax if they receive the higher rate of the mobility component of Disability Living Allowance or receive War Pensioners’ Mobility Supplement.